flyrok/array_coherence/README.md

 ## Usage/Examples ##
 The main driver is a INI configuration files.
 Use the `-h` option to print an example.
-It is recommend to run the script with the `-v` to understand what it is doing.
+It is recommended to run the script with the `-v` to understand some of the output.
 It is very verbose.
-Turn on debugging `-vv` if things go wrong to get hints of the possible issue.
+Turn on debugging with `-vv` if things go wrong.

 To see help:
 `array_coherence --help`